-Barry Rogers received the clot-busting medicine tPA within 14 minutes of his arrival at the Emergency Department.
+Barry R. received the clot-busting medicine tPA within 14 minutes of his arrival at the Emergency Department.
 The national gold standard is 45 minutes.

 To achieve these remarkable results, Atlantic Health System starts the stroke patient’s evaluation the moment he enters the ambulance.
 Barry’s ambulance was outfitted with Atlantic Health System’s Telestroke system, which is a wireless video technology that allows for a rapid neurological evaluation remotely with a stroke neurologist.

 Dr. Belt also alerted the Overlook Emergency Department that Barry was on the way to activate the hospital’s stroke team so that everything was in place for him the moment he got there.
 “Dr. Belt came on the monitor and was talking to us en route to the hospital,” says Barry.
 “He was asking me questions, telling me to touch my nose, asking me to move my fingers.
 I was cognizant of everything, but I couldn’t move my right side and I wasn’t able to speak.”

 Upon arrival, a CT scan of Barry’s brain was taken to complete his assessment.
 “The next thing I knew, Dr. Belt was telling me they were ready to inject tPA into my IV to dissolve the blood clot that was causing my stroke,” says Barry.